Why Christians are Facing Heavy Persecution in India

 India is an intricate tapestry of ethnicities, castes, languages, cultures, and religions.
 Religion has played an extremely important role in the shaping of Indian identity since the 1947 partition of the subcontinent along religious lines into the modern states of India and Pakistan.

 What is more recent is the rise of Hindutva, loosely translated as “Hindu-ness,” as the political creed of the governing Bharatiya Janata Party (BJP).
-Hindutva is a political vision of an Indian identity which has no place for any religion other than Hinduism.
+Hindutva is a political vision of an Indian identity that has no place for any religion other than Hinduism.

 According to Jonah Blank, writing for the Atlantic, “Hindutva is not about what your eyes tell you; it’s about what your heart tells you.
 It’s not about what you see; it’s about how you see yourself.
 How you see your identity, your brand, your place in the world.
-Understand this, and you can better understand the changes under way in India.”
+Understand this, and you can better understand the changes underway in India.”

 Even though the rise of extremist Hindutva has created a toxic environment for Christians and the closure of many worship venues, the church in India continues to adapt and grow.
 According to Indian pastor Surendra Kumar, quoted in a March 2019 article in Newsweek, the closures have actually resulted in more people coming to faith in Jesus.